 Origin and Distribution

 The area that the White Cloud Mountain Minnow originated from has undergone significant changes over the years, which has negatively impacted its habitat.
 The region has become a popular tourist area, with parks, hotels, and public transport.
 This had a deleterious effect on the habitat of the fish, and slowly the species disappeared.
-Beginning in 1980, the species was not seen in nature for over 20 years, leading to the belief that it had become extinct.
+Beginning in 1980, the species was not seen in nature for more than 20 years, leading to the belief that it had become extinct.

 Fortunately, a small number of native populations have been discovered in isolated locations within the coastal province of Guangdong and Hainan Island in China, as well as in Quảng Ninh province in Vietnam.
 The species is still very rare in the wild and is considered an endangered species in China.
 Efforts are underway to reintroduce captive-bred populations into the wild.
 Currently, all White Cloud Mountain Minnows sold in the aquarium trade are captive-bred.